maevadevs/Learn-ES6-ESNext/notes/es-history.md

 ## 2000 - ECMAScript 4 (Started and abandoned)

 - TC-39 released a large, massive draft for ECMAScript 4, based after ActionScript 3
-- It was massive in scope, way too massive:
+- It was massive in scope, way too massive
 - Updated features included
   - new syntax,
   - modules,